AlexCian/ProfessionalPracticeInIT/README.md

 The main goal of the project is to broadcast all the necessary information people want to see about TV programs.
 Having too much content is unnecessary so we have developed a website with just the right amount of content and a very suitable UI for customers.

+## Home Page

+An informative page giving the viewers an idea of who created their website and the ideas behind creating it.

+## Featured

+A page featuring some of the most popular released series and movies so that viewers can watch trailers for them and stream them.

+## Movies

+## Shop

+## Support

+A technical assistance page allowing people on the website to send tickets to the support team if they have any issues with something on the website and a FAQ (Frequently Asked Questions) so that they can get a more rapid response from some of the most common queries.